isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-what-does-bed-bug-poop-look-like.markdown

 ).
 You may notice eggs,
 *feces*
 , and skin castings on bed or old box spring.
 **In summary, bed bug poop looks like tiny-spot clusters that you'll find on your bed.
 The feces are made up of digested blood - but they won't be red because the blood has dried.
 The feces appear darker, black, or rust-colored.
-Check quality bed bug sprays below. **
+Check quality bed bug sprays below.Â **
 [amazon bestseller="Best Bed Bug Spray" items="2" template="table"]
 ## What Does Bed Bug Poop Look Like?
 7 Tips
 *When smeared on different surfaces, bed bug poop leaves some dark or pink-colored stains - mainly, it'll go smooth and tiny drop when not absorbed by your fabric. *